 The narrative of Fury Unleashed is surprisingly dual-layered.
 The first layer covering the comic universe itself and Fury’s trek through the Amazon’s depths and beyond, and the second is all about Kowalski’s relation with the comic.
 While Fury can interact with several characters with different backgrounds like the Gunlord or Vlad the Peaceful, one character knows more than the other let’s on, Mr. Doodle.
 It is through him that Fury can access the Monument of Revelation, an electronic tablet belonging to Kowlaski.

-The Monument shows some of the circumstances surrounding Kowalski’s loss of interest in the comic, such as his friends being involved in grander projects and downright negative reviews on the comic’s later issues.
-Only by reminding Kowalski of Fury’s best achievements that he might regain his passion for the comic.
-I found this aspect of the narrative to be a surprisingly fresh and great way of conveying the troubles and sorrows of writers, and how it’s easy to lose faith in your creations and even successes.
+The Monument shows how Kowalski lost interest in the comic: his friends being involved in grander projects and downright negative reviews on the comic’s later issues.
+By reminding Kowalski of Fury’s best achievements, he might regain his passion for the comic.
+I found this aspect of the narrative surprisingly fresh and a great way of conveying the troubles and sorrows of writers, and how it’s easy to lose faith in your creations and even successes.